hari255/Data-Engineering/README.md

 **The docker-comppose.yaml file sets up an environment for an ELT (Extract, Load, Transform) pipeline using PostgreSQL databases and Apache Airflow for workflow orchestration**

-## 1. Services
+## Services

-### source_postgres:
+### 1. source_postgres:

  + Runs a PostgreSQL container as the source database.
  + Initializes the database with an SQL script.

-### destination_postgres:
+### 2. destination_postgres:

  + Runs a PostgreSQL container as the destination database.

-### postgres:
+### 3. postgres:

- +Runs a PostgreSQL container to store Airflow's metadata.
+ + Runs a PostgreSQL container to store Airflow's metadata.

-init-airflow:
+### 4. init-airflow:

-Initializes the Airflow database and creates an admin user.
+ + Initializes the Airflow database and creates an admin user.
-Ensures that the postgres service is ready before starting.
+ + Ensures that the postgres service is ready before starting.

-webserver:
+### 5. webserver:

-Runs the Airflow webserver.
+ + Runs the Airflow webserver.
-Connects to the necessary networks and mounts volumes for configurations and DAGs.
+ + Connects to the necessary networks and mounts volumes for configurations and DAGs.

-scheduler:
+### 5. scheduler:

-Runs the Airflow scheduler.
+ + Runs the Airflow scheduler.
-Connects to the necessary networks and mounts volumes for configurations and DAGs.
+ + Connects to the necessary networks and mounts volumes for configurations and DAGs.

-Networks
+## Networks

-elt_network: A custom Docker network that allows all services to communicate with each other.
+***elt_network**: A custom Docker network that allows all services to communicate with each other.

-Volumes
+## Volumes

-destination_db_data: Volume to persist data for the destination PostgreSQL database.
+**destination_db_data**: Volume to persist data for the destination PostgreSQL database.